Gründerzeit

 The Gründerzeit (/de/; lit. 'founders' period') was a period of European economic history in mid- and late-19th century Germany and Austria-Hungary between industrialization and the great stock market crash of 1873.
 Its name is derived from the many incorporations of companies that occurred in the years between the Franco-Prussian War and the panic of 1873.

 The term also refers to a cultural and architectural era which began in the mid-19th century and lasted until 1914.
 Gründerzeit architecture is closely associated with historicism, and occupies a prominent place in many Central European cities due to 19th-century urbanization.

 Periodization

 Social and economic history

 The years constituting the economic Gründerzeit are not universally agreed-upon.
 In the most narrow sense, the term refers to the two years following the founding of the German Empire in 1871 (also called the Gründerjahre, or "founder's years"), in which French war reparations from the Franco-Prussian War charged massive growth and speculation.
-Some economists have postulated that the era began in 1869, a year in which corporate law and the Handelsgesetzbuch were liberalized across Germany.
+Some economists have postulated that the era began in 1869, a year in which corporate law and the Handelsgesetzbuch ("Commercial Code") were liberalized across Germany.
 Others put the beginning of the period in the 1860s, or earlier, while most agree on the 1873 end-date.
 Alternatively, German historian Christian Jansen delineates the period as lasting from the Revolutions of 1848 to the founding of the German Empire.
 Nikolai Kondratiev described the economic upswing in which the Gründerzeit occurred as the growth phase of the second Kondratiev cycle.